 It began for this crew with the keel laying of National Steel and Ship Building Company’s fourth YELLOWSTONE class U.S. Navy Destroyer Tender (AD 44).
 The YELLOWSTONE (AD 41), ACADIA (AD 42) and CAPE COD (AD 43) became SHENANDOAH’s older sisters.

-The next challenge for the Captain: develop the artwork to be used for SHENANDOAH’s official Coat of Arms.
-Consulting with the U.S. Navy and Marine Corps heraldry, and researching the initial concepts of integrating Shenandoah’s National Park, valley, bear, mountains, river, foliage and all five ships, Captain McNicholas then took advantage of the artistic talents of the Ship’s first Operations Officer, Lieutenant G. M. Hardy who drew the official Coat of Arms.
+The next challenge for the Captain: develop the artwork to be used for SHENANDOAH’s official Coat of Arms and establish the ship’s creed; “Fortis Pro Pace”, the Latin translation of Strength for Peace.
+Consulting with the U.S. Navy and Marine Corps heraldry, and researching the initial concepts of integrating Shenandoah’s National Park, valley, bear, mountains, river, foliage and all five ships, Captain McNicholas then put the ship’s first Illustrators to work drafting the artwork.

-Once complete, the final camera-ready illustration and pre-press artwork was completed by Edward O. Ramstead, the aforementioned artist of the “USS Shenandoah (AD 44)” oil painting.
+Once complete, the final illustration and camera-ready pre-press artwork was completed by Edward O. Ramstead, the aforementioned artist of the “The Five Shenandoahs” oil painting.
 SHENANDOAH’s Coat of Arms was now ready for presentation.

 COAT OF ARMS| Symbology

-News of the fifth U.S. Navy ship named SHENANDOAH quickly reached the Navy League chapter of the Shenandoah Valley.
+News of the fifth U.S. Navy ship named SHENANDOAH quickly reached the Shenandoah Valley Council of the Navy League of the United States.
 The Captain met with Navy League officials in the valley to confirm the rumors were true, and to their added excitement he announced his plans to not only develop a strong and prosperous relationship with the Shenandoah Valley citizenry, but also with the Shenandoah National Park Superintendent and staff.

 SHENANDOAH’s Drill Team